-Students with disabilities may consult with Student Affairs before or during their active enrollment at CNU.
-New students, especially new freshmen, will want to contact the office well before beginning their first semester if services are required.
-While consultation with the staff is always available, students who request accommodations by the University must formally declare their disability by completing a form obtained from Student Affairs and providing appropriate supporting documentation.
+Students with disabilities may consult with Student Affairs before or during their active enrollment at Christopher Newport University.
+New students, especially those who received accommodations in high school or at other post-secondary institutions, should contact the office well before beginning their first semester at CNU if accommodations are required.
+Students who request accommodations from the University must formally declare their disability by completing the Request for Services and Accommodations form obtained from the Office of the Vice President of Student Affairs and submitting appropriate supporting documentation.
+Consultation with the Student Disability and Support Specialist is available and encouraged as an interactive process in determining accommodations helps to identify the specific needs of individual students.